 Research output versions: including the Author's Accepted Manuscript.

 Sherpa Romeo: find publishers' copyright and author-archiving policies.

-Publish your research in an open access journal:
+Publish your research in an open access (OA) journal:

-Platinum Open Access: journals that are free for authors to publish in and freely accessible online.
-Some of these journals ask for a minimal processing fee.
+Platinum: also called diamond OA. journals that are free for authors to publish in and freely accessible online.
 Platinum OA journals are usually funded by non-profit organisations (e.g. universities) or by donations.